Iepoev/Thesis/paper/source/10_ch2_medische_context.md

 Due to the large amounts of ways to parametrize "fitness", calculating a fitness score involves carefully selecting which metrics to incorporate and which to ignore.

-#### Baeke Score

-The Baeke Score is a tried and tested [@Florindo2003] self-administered questionaire to evaluate the activity level of the subject.
-It is a quick way to determine a rudimentary score for the fitness level of an individual, but requires validation from measurements to be a reliable metric.

 #### VO$_{2max}$ & Aerobic capacity TODO

 Aerobic capacity is the ability to take in oxygen and deliver it to skeletal muscle during exercise.
 It uses VO$_{2max}$ (or Peak Oxygen Uptake), the maximum rate of oxygen consumption in mL/(kg\*min) - volume of oxygen delivered per minute, per kilogram of body mass - , as a measure because it reflects the capabilities of the circulatory and respiratory systems.
 It is a gold standard measure for comparing individual subjects and training methods because it correlates with cardiorespiratory fitness and endurance capacity.
 Erythropoietin (EPO) can significantly increase VO$_{2max}$, so it is no surprise that it has been used extensively as a Performance-Enhancing Drug in aerobic sports such as cycling.
 Note that higher VO$_{2max}$ doesn't necessarily mean a higher volume of oxygen in the blood.
 In fact, most VO$_{2max}$ increases can be attributed to a higher capacity of the body to extract the oxygen already present in the blood.

 Accurately measuring VO$_{2max}$ is difficult/impossible without specialized medical equipment, but a meta-study revealed that VO$_{2max}$ may be stimulated/extrapolated from Rating of Perceived Exertion (RPE) during a Perceptually Regulated Exercise Test (PRET) test.
 RPE is a standardised 6-20 scale with 6 meaning no exertion at all and 20 meaning maximal exertion.
-These ratings can informally be described as "exercise resulting in a heartrate of rating times 10".
-Furthermore, performance during a Cooper test (maximum distance covered by foot during 12 minutes) can be extrapolated to VO$_{2max}$ using the formula
+These ratings can informally be described as "exercise resulting in a heartrate of rating times 10". [@Coquart2016] Furthermore, performance during a Cooper test (maximum distance covered by foot during 12 minutes) can be extrapolated to VO$_{2max}$ using the formula

 $VO_{2max} \approx \dfrac{dist - 504.9}{44.73}$

-Where $dist$ is the distance covered in meters in 12 minutes.
+Where $dist$ is the distance covered in meters in 12 minutes [@Florindo2003].

+#### Baecke Score

+The Baecke Score is a tried and tested [@Florindo2003] self-administered questionaire to evaluate the activity level of the subject.
+It is a quick way to determine a rudimentary score for the fitness level of an individual, but requires validation from measurements to be a reliable metric.

+The questionnaire includes items about daily worklife, sport, and leisure time activities.
+The questions classify the subject's activity in each category from inactive to very active.
+Questions about sport and leisure time activities also include the type of activity, the frequency of performance, and the number of months per year that the activity is performed.
+All items result in a separate score from 1 to five points that incorporates activity duration, frequency, and an intensity code based on energy costs.
+Summing the work score, sport score, and leisure score results in a overall unitless activity score ranging from three to fifteen.

 #### Blood Lactate levels